 Apple’s CEO Steve Jobs had posted an open letter elaborating on the reasons why Apple has chosen not to allow Adobe Flash on their platform.

-You might remember that he had figured out a way to get Adobe Flash content to run on a jailbroken iPad, using a compatibility layer.
-He had managed this by porting Android Flash runtime to iPad.
+He has managed to get Adobe Flash content to run on a jailbroken iPad, using a compatibility layer.
+He has managed this by porting Android Flash runtime to iPad.
 Comex is calling the port of the Android Flash runtime for the iPhone as Frash.